-Overview: Tehama County is committed to ensuring the methods and techniques used in the recruitment process are effective in attracting the most qualified individuals possible for employment consideration.

-Guidelines: All regular positions and extra help positions, except emergency appointments, shall be filled by persons who have participated in the recruitment process.
+- Overview: Tehama County is committed to ensuring the methods and techniques used in the recruitment process are effective in attracting the most qualified individuals possible for employment consideration. - Applicable to: All employees - Guidelines: All regular positions and extra help positions, except emergency appointments, shall be filled by persons who have participated in the recruitment process.